42Crunch/resources/README.md

 For more details, see [CI/CD integration](https://docs.42crunch.com/latest/content/concepts/ci_cd_integration.htm).

+## Conformance Scan resources

+42Crunch supports deploying its conformance scan as a local agent, which can test local APIs which are not exposed through the Internet.

+The conformance scan can be run on any developer's laptop [using Docker](https://docs.42crunch.com/latest/content/concepts/api_contract_conformance_scan.htm#scrollNav-10) but by popular demand, we also developed centralized deployment modes, one based on AWS Batch and the other one based on Kubernetes Jobs.

 ## API Firewall resources

 The `firewall-deployment` directory contains various guides and artifacts to guide you through deploying 42Crunch API Firewall.
 It is organized as follows: